endormi/django-react-app/backend/README.md

 # Backend

 The backend for this web application was built using [Django](https://www.djangoproject.com/).
-This handles the database stuff related to this app and other needed backend stuff.
+This handles the API related to this web app.

 Currently the database that I use is sqlite3, but I might change it to PostgreSQL later on.